neillturner/kitchen-ansible/provisioner_options.md

 requirements_path | | Path to Ansible Galaxy requirements
-role_name | | use when the repo name does not match the name the role is published as. roles_path | roles | Ansible repo roles directory ssh_known_hosts | | List of hosts that should be added to ~/.ssh/known_hosts sudo_command | sudo -E | `sudo` command; change to `sudo -E -H` to be consistent with Ansible update_package_repos | true | Update OS repository metadata
+role_name | | use when the repo name does not match the name the role is published as. roles_path | roles | Ansible repo roles directory shell_command | 'sh' | Shell command to use, usually an alias for bash. may need to set to bash. ssh_known_hosts | | List of hosts that should be added to ~/.ssh/known_hosts sudo_command | sudo -E | `sudo` command; change to `sudo -E -H` to be consistent with Ansible update_package_repos | true | Update OS repository metadata